dshieble/dshieble.github.io/_posts/2019-11-14-mlcomposition.md

 In meta-learning, or learning to learn, the training or "update" function for one Machine Learning model is defined by another Machine Learning model.
 In certain cases, like those described in [this paper](https://arxiv.org/pdf/1606.04474.pdf), we can define a notion of composition where $$T_1 \circ T_2$$ is a model with an inference function equivalent to that of $$T_1$$ and a training function defined based on $$T_2$$'s inference and training functions.
 This is described in more detail for the parametric and differentiable case [here.](https://pdfhost.io/v/EKIVakrfK_Categorical_Metalearningpdf.pdf)

 ### Conclusion
 This is just a small sample of techniques for building complex models from simple components.
-Machine Learning is growing rapidly, and there are many more strategies for model composition that we will not discuss here.
+Machine Learning is growing rapidly, and there are many more strategies for model composition than are addressed here.

 <!-- That is, a meta-learner is of the form $$T: D \rightarrow (D \rightarrow (X \rightarrow Y))$$